thompson318/OSSSFinalReport/report.md

 [Thomas Dowrick](https://scholar.google.co.uk/citations?hl=en&user=9No6IFgAAAAJ),
 [Matthew J Clarkson](https://scholar.google.co.uk/citations?hl=en&user=bE6rIJEAAAAJ)

-## Acknowledgements
-This work was made possible by UCL's Advanced Research Computing Centre through the Open Source Software Sustainability funding scheme and the Wellcome/EPSRC Centre for Interventional and Surgical Sciences (WEISS) (203145Z/16/Z).

 ## Summary: What was the project about?
 The project funded the ongoing development of the software sustainability dashboard for SciKit-Surgery and the creation of a broader template dashboard that anyone can use for their own projects.